Ferry: Asia

-In Hong Kong, Star Ferry carry passengers across Victoria Harbour.
-Other carriers ferry travellers between Hong Kong Island and outlying islands like Cheung Chau, Lantau Island and Lamma Island.
+In Hong Kong, Star Ferry carries passengers across Victoria Harbour.
+Other carriers ferry travelers between Hong Kong Island and outlying islands like Cheung Chau, Lantau Island and Lamma Island.

-The Malaysian state of Penang is home to the oldest ferry service in the country.
-This service, now renamed Rapid Ferry, connects the Raja Tun Uda Ferry Terminal at Weld Quay in George Town on Penang Island with the Sultan Abdul Halim Ferry Terminal in Butterworth on Peninsular Malaysia.
-It has also become a tourist attraction among foreigners.

-In the Philippines, the Philippine Nautical Highway System forms the backbone of the nationwide transport system by integrating ports with highway systems.
-The system has three main routes.
+In the Philippines, the Philippine Nautical Highway System forms the backbone of the nationwide transport system by integrating ports with highway systems; the system has three main routes.
 Another known ferry service is the Pasig River Ferry Service, which is the only water-based transportation in Metro Manila.
 This system cruises the Pasig River.

+Bangladesh

 India

-India's ro-ro ferry service between Ghogha and Dahej was inaugurated by Prime Minister Narendra Modi on 22 October 2017.
+India's ro-ro ferry service between Ghogha and Dahej was inaugurated on 22 October 2017.
 It aims to connect South Gujarat and Saurashtra currently separated by 360 km of roadway to 31 km of ferry service.
 It is a part of the larger Sagar Mala project.

 Water transport in Mumbai consists of ferries, hovercraft, and catamarans, operated by various government agencies as well as private entities.
 The Kerala State Water Transport Department (SWTD), operating under the Ministry of Transport, Government of Kerala, India regulates the inland navigation systems in the Indian state of Kerala and provides inland water transport facilities.
 It stands for catering to the passenger and cargo traffic needs of the inhabitants of the waterlogged areas of the Districts of Alappuzha, Kottayam, Kollam, Ernakulam, Kannur and Kasargode.
 SWTD ferry service is also one of the most affordable modes to enjoy the beauty of the scenic Kerala backwaters.

+Ferry operates between Port Blair, Havelock & Neil Islands in the Andaman Islands while Boat Operates For Ross Island, North Bay, Elephanta Beach, Red Skin, Jolly Bouy.
+Ferries and catamarans are operated by Green Ocean, Makruzz, ITT Majestic, Nautika.

+The Kochi Water Metro is a public water transport system serving the Kochi metropolitan area in the Indian state of Kerala.
+It operates as an extension of the city’s urban transit network and the Kochi Metro, linking the mainland with surrounding islands through a series of scheduled ferry routes.
+Managed by Kochi Metro Rail Limited, the system employs battery-powered electric boats and includes multiple terminals across the Kochi backwaters.
+The service was inaugurated in April 2023 and represents one of the first organized water metro projects in India designed for regular commuter use.

+Indonesia

+As the largest archipelagic country, Indonesia has several ferry routes which is managed mostly by PT.
+ASDP Indonesia Ferry (Persero) and several private companies.
+ASDP_Indonesia_Ferry or ASDP is a state-owned company engaged in the business of integrated ferry and port services and waterfront tourist destinations.
+ASDP operates a ferry fleet of more than 160 units handling more than 300 routes in 36 ports throughout Indonesia.